RSE-Sheffield/git-github-zero-to-hero/content/04-collaborative_github_advanced/04-review-1st-pull-requests.md

 ## <i class="fas fa-user-circle"></i> Review 1st Subtract Pull Request

-As I mentioned, there is atleast one error in the Pull Request as a result of erroneous instructions in the issue.
+As I mentioned, there is at least one error in the Pull Request as a result of erroneous instructions in the issue.

 Problems are also indicated by the failing tests which we can inspect.